-Under the new rules expected to become lawful in September, existing commercial properties, including newly vacant shops, can be converted into residential housing more easily, in a move to kick start the construction industry and speed up rebuilding.
+Under the new rules which became lawful in September, existing commercial properties, including newly vacant shops, can be converted into residential housing more easily, in a move to kick start the construction industry and speed up rebuilding.

 The changes include:

-- A wider range of commercial buildings will be allowed to change to residential use without the need for a planning application.
+- A wider range of commercial buildings are allowed to change to residential use without the need for a planning application.

 - Property owners will be able to build additional space above their properties via a fast track approval process, subject to neighbour consultation.

-These changes, planned to come into effect by September through changes to the law, will support the high street revival by allowing empty commercial properties to be quickly repurposed and reduce the pressure to build on green field land by making brownfield development easier.
+Most of these changes came into effect 1st September through changes to the law, supporting the High Street revival by allowing empty commercial properties to be quickly repurposed and reduce the pressure to build on green field land by making brownfield development easier.
 Developers will still need to adhere to high standards and regulations, just without the unnecessary red tape.